-What's more, the amount your employer deducted from your paycheck and paid into the Social Security system remains on your record, and may create a possibility of benefits for you when you retire or are disabled.
+On the one hand, a person's Social Security Number (SSN) is theirs for life.
+It will not be canceled or changed if and when the DACA program truly ends.
+What's more, the amount your employer deducts from your paycheck and pays into the Social Security system remains on your record, creating a possibility of benefits for you if and when you retire or are disabled.

-Because you would no longer have an unexpired work permit by then, the employer would not be able to lawfully hire you.
+Because you would no longer have an unexpired work permit by then, the U.S. employer would not be able to lawfully hire you.

-Obviously this is a stressful time for workers who have DACA, and are figuring out how to plan ahead.
-If you haven't already done so, submit a DACA renewal application as soon as you're allowed to do so.
-(See How to Renew Your DACA Status" for procedural details.)
+DACA holders have experienced years of stress and uncertainty, trying to plan for their future.
+If you have DACA and haven't already done renewed, make sure to submit a renewal application as soon as you're allowed to do so.
+(See How to Renew Your DACA Status for procedural details.)

 By all means speak to an experienced immigration attorney about your options.
 There's a chance you might have become eligible for some other form of lawful immigration status or a green card (lawful permanent residence) during the years you have held DACA.